Policenauts: Legacy

 Policenauts was not well known in the West until the fan translation was released in 2009.
 Critics have expressed interest in a re-release or sequel.
 Sam Bishop of IGN included it among a list of games he wanted to see receive a high-definition remaster.
 N. Ho Sang and Peter Tieryas of Kotaku included it on a list of desired sequels, and expressed interest in a proper English port of the original.
 Writing in 2013, Jon Leo of GameSpot wrote that he wanted to see the game re-released for the PlayStation 4, feeling it could be a good mainstream push for visual novels and adventure games.
 While still working with Konami in 2012, Kojima expressed interest in exploring a follow-up to Policenauts, but felt it was difficult to carry out from a business perspective.
+In 2023, he shared one concept for a sequel which featured Tony Redwood returning to Home to seek vengeance.
 Bob Mackey of 1UP.com criticized Konami for failing to acknowledge or pursue localization of Policenauts and other non-Metal Gear games by Kojima.

 In retrospect, the game is often called a spiritual successor to Snatcher.
 Sang and Tieryas wrote that "Snatcher was a masterpiece.
 Policenauts took it a step further."
 IGN called them "arguably two of the biggest cyberpunk/sci-fi games to ever grace consoles", and Eurogamer described Policenauts sci-fi elements as "some of the medium's strongest."
 Both games are credited for establishing Kojima's style that propelled him to excellence with his later games.
 Some of the Policenauts staff went on to hold lead development roles on Kojima's later efforts, including the Zone of the Enders and Metal Gear series.
 The character Meryl Silverburgh and the Tokugawa Corporation in Policenauts were repurposed for the Metal Gear series.